 Since most corals do not tolerate the levels of nitrates, phosphates and other toxins that most fish and invertebrates will withstand, water quality in a reef tank is of utmost importance.
 While most of the expensive "state of the art" filtration systems work well at removing toxins, they are not, by any means, required.

 With the advances in science and innovation, Mini Reef Tanks are becoming more and more popular.
 Many reef tank aquarists design their own reef tank filtration systems using one or a combination of a number of different filters to attain the desired results.

 Reef Ready Aquariums

 "Reef Ready" Aquarium systems, which have the appropriate lighting and filtration already in place are available on the market today.
 These systems simplify the process of assembling a reef tank system.
-If you want to simplify the process of designing and assembling a reef tank, the Top 1 to 50 Gallon Aquariums are some of the aquarium packages which work well for reef systems.
+If you want to simplify the process of designing and assembling a reef tank, these top gallon aquariums are some of the aquarium packages which work well for reef systems.